fr51/WPFUpDownControl/readme.md

 - checking required properties are set and not null
 - checking you can subscribe to and unsubscribe from events
+- checking buttons change the current value according to the step

 ## Changelog